DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 - [ ] Tutorial subsystem? + UI + Save Integration
 - [ ] Very basic rune ideas / drawings?
 - [ ] Only show active spells

+# Update Message

+# Avernoth v0.4.0

+## Critical hits
+- Allister has a new stat for critical hit change (default 5%) and a new stat for critical hit damage multiplier (default 1.5x).
+-